dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/azure-apps/index.md

 ## Deploy ASP.NET Core 3.0 to Azure App Service

 ASP.NET Core 3.0 is supported on Azure App Service.
-If you want to deploy preview releases of .NET Core 3.0+ in between major releases, or in the rare case during a deployment when the runtime is available but the SDK is not yet installed, use one of the techniques below to deploy an ASP.NET Core 3.0 (or later) app.
+To deploy a preview release of a .NET Core version later than .NET Core 3.0, use one of the following techniques.
+These approaches are also used when the runtime is available but the SDK hasn't been installed on Azure App Service.

 * [Specify the .NET Core SDK Version using Azure Pipelines](#specify-the-net-core-sdk-version-using-azure-pipelines)
 * [Deploy a self-contained preview app](#deploy-a-self-contained-preview-app).